AlphaTechnolog/dotfiles-old/README.md

 At finished the configuration change in the login screen your session to xmonad or qtile!

+## Xmonad systray

+To make systray spacing works in xmobar, you must change the file `.config/xmobar/xmobarrc.hs` in the line `73` , replace `alphatechnolog` to your uid

 ## GTK

 This config replace the gtk files to my gtk files, you must install the gtk